CHEM - Chemistry (CHEM)

 Application of physical and physiochemical methods to air, water and soil analysis.

 Supervised work experience in chemistry.
 A minimum of three hours per week is required for each credit hour.
-A required contractual agreement is signed by the supervisor, the student, the instructor, and division chair.
+A required contractual agreement is signed by the supervisor, the student, the instructor, and department chair.
 Pass/Fail credit.

 Directed research project introducing the student to the methods of chemical research.
 A written report on work accomplished is required at the end of each semester.
 Research involves laboratory work as determined by the instructor.